Featured site: Learn a new marketable skill with an online course at Udemy - some are even 100% free!

 Step 1.
 Don’t necessarily assume that non-perfectionists are lazy

-A non-perfectionist will tend to ask themselves: “does this detail truly matter?” before committing any time to it at all.
-A perfectionist will tend to assume by default that most details matter.
+A non-perfectionist will tend to ask themselves: "does this detail truly matter?" before committing any time to it at all.
+The perfectionist mentality tends to assume by default that most details matter.
 Again, it’s simply a different mindset.

 Step 2.
 Understand that the non-perfectionist is also prioritizing their work.
 Their priorities are likely different to yours.